-Blueberries and Their Amazing Health Benefits and Anti-Aging Effects
+Blueberries and Their Amazing Health Benefits

 The compound anthocyanin, found in this fruit, is thought to slow down age-related loss in the mental capacity of humans.
 Those who eat more of them are thought to have better functioning in motor behavioral learning and memory.
 Anthocyanin also gives them their color and might be the key factor of this fruit's antioxidant and anti-inflammatory properties.
 While it is thought that aging can decrease cognitive and motor functions, these berries can be of huge value in helping to improve mental functioning.